Roman Catholic Diocese of Sault Sainte Marie–Marquette

 As with other titular sees, the Diocese of Sault Sainte Marie no longer functions and is considered by the Vatican as a dead diocese.
 The current titular bishop is Auxiliary Bishop Francis J. Kane of the Archdiocese of Chicago.

 History

 On July 29, 1853, the Vatican established the Apostolic Vicariate of Upper Michigan.
 Comprising territory from the Diocese of Detroit in northern Michigan, the vicariate was headquartered in Sault Ste.
 Marie.
 Holy Name of Mary Church in Sault Ste.
 Marie was the cathedral church.

 The Vatican elevated the apostolic vicariate on January 9, 1857, to the Diocese of Sault Sainte Marie.
 On October 23, 1865, the vicariate was renamed the Diocese of Sault Sainte Marie-Marquette and the Vatican named the Venerable Frederic Baraga as its first bishop.
-The Vatican formally suppressed the diocese on January 3, 1937, reassigning its territory and Bishop Baraga to the new Diocese of Marquette.
+The Vatican formally suppressed the diocese on January 3, 1937, reassigning its territory and its Bishop to the new Diocese of Marquette.
 The new see city was Marquette, Michigan.